nipun-ghanathe/dotfiles/README.md

 * The setup scripts are tailored to specific distributions (e.g. Debian).
 Make sure you use the correct one.
 * Some actions (e.g. adding kernel modules, configuring `uinput`) may require a reboot to take full effect.
 * Your original configs (e.g. `.bashrc`) may be replaced by symlinks to the repo versions — back up if needed.

----

-## 📜 License

-This repository is for personal use.
-Feel free to fork or adapt it to your own workflow.